Mosul: 1918 to 1990s

+The opening of the University of Mosul in 1967 enabled the education of many in the city and surrounding area.

 After the 1991 uprisings, Mosul was included in the northern no-fly zone imposed and patrolled by the United States and the United Kingdom between 1991 and 2003.
 Although this prevented Saddam's forces from mounting large-scale military operations again in the region, it did not stop his regime from implementing a steady policy of "Arabisation" by which the demography of some areas of Nineveh Governorate were gradually changed.
 Despite this program, Mosul and its surrounding towns and villages remained home to a mixture of Arabs, Kurds, Assyrians, Armenians, Turkmens, Shabaks, a few Jews, and isolated populations of Yazidis, Mandeans, Kawliya and Circassians.
-Saddam was able to garrison portions of the 5th Army within Mosul, had Mosul International Airport under military control, and recruited heavily from Mosul for his military's officer corps.
-This may have been because most of the Iraqi Army officers and generals were from Mosul long before the Saddam regime.

-In the 1990s, under Saddam Hussein's government, the Faith Campaign was initiated to strengthen the regime's power by aligning with Salafi Islam under Izzat Ibrahim al-Douri.
+In the 1990s, the Faith Campaign was initiated to strengthen the regime's power by aligning with Salafi Islam under Izzat Ibrahim al-Douri.
 This campaign aimed to foster support for the regime through a more visible embrace of conservative Islamic ideologies.
 Northwest Mosul became a significant base for Salafism during this period, and other regions south of Mosul also saw rapid growth of Salafi, Wahhabi, and extremist ideologies, creating an environment conducive to their spread.
 Saddam's government empowered tribal sheikhs from these areas, granting them significant influence in Mosul's urban population.
 These sheikhs, with their newfound authority, helped in introduce and promote extremist views within the city.
 Large mosques such as Mosul Grand Mosque were built.

 Over time, this contributed to Mosul becoming a more tribal society, where traditional legal systems were often bypassed in favor of tribal reconciliations led by sheikhs.
 Historically, the city had been known for its conservative religious beliefs, primarily rooted in Sufism, which was considered moderate and non-extremist.
-The coexistence of diverse religious and ethnic groups—such as Christians, Yazidis, Sunnis, Shiites, Arabs, Kurds, and women with varying degrees of religious observance—was a hallmark of the city's social fabric.
-However, as Salafism grew stronger in Mosul, the city's identity shifted.
-The once diverse and tolerant atmosphere became increasingly conservative and Salafi, fundamentally changing the city's character.
-This would fuel the rise of IS in the upcoming war.